 After a senior loved one is diagnosed with Alzheimer’s disease or another kind of progressive dementia, daily life can seem like a riddle to be figured out.
-Considering there are several stages of the disease, it’s not uncommon to find a variety of activities that are soothing and enjoyable for the person in one stage, which then abruptly become less beneficial and even upsetting for the senior in the next stage.
+Considering there are several stages of the disease, it’s not uncommon to find a variety of activities that are soothing and reduce dementia agitation for the person in one stage, which then abruptly become less beneficial and even upsetting for the senior in the next stage.

 - First of all, bear in mind that activities “with no right or wrong” are usually most successful.
 This can include anything that brings gratification simply through participating in the activity, without a desired completed outcome or result.